MaDHouSe79/mh-vehiclekeyitem/README.md

 ```

 # To Add in `qb-garages`:
-- 1. Add in to qb-garages client.lua, when you take a vehicle: `exports['mh-vehiclekeyitem']:CreateTempKey(vehicle)`
+- 1. Add in to qb-garages client.lua, when you take a vehicle: `TriggerEvent('mh-vehiclekeyitem:client:CreateVehicleOwnerKey', veh)`
 - 2. Add in to qb-garages client.lua, when you park a vehicle `exports['mh-vehiclekeyitem']:DeleteKey(QBCore.Functions.GetPlate(vehicle))`

 #garage example